This Day In Writing History

 The stone has disappeared again, turning up later at a London bank, sending Blake on the trail of more skullduggery as he tries to solve the crime.
 The Moonstone was a huge hit with both Victorian literary critics and readers.

 Rightfully considered one of the all-time classics of crime fiction, it was considered shocking at the time of its publication due to its sensationalized depiction of opium addiction.

-It would prove to be Collins' last great success, coming at the end of his most productive period, where four previous novels, including The Woman In White (1860), No Name (1862), and Armadale (1866) also proved to be bestsellers.
+It proved to be Collins' last great success, coming at the end of his most productive period, where four previous novels, including The Woman In White (1860), No Name (1862), and Armadale (1866) also proved to be bestsellers.

-The Black Robe, published in 1881, would prove to be Collins' most controversial novel.
+The Black Robe, published in 1881, proved to be Collins' most controversial novel.
 It told the story of a scheming Catholic priest, Father Bentwell, who plots to swindle nobleman Lewis Romayne out of his estate, Vange Abbey, which once belonged to the Church.

 Romayne is racked with guilt after accidentally killing a man - an opponent in a card game who had challenged him to a duel.
 Romayne goes to London to visit his old friend, Lord Loring.
 There, he meets Stella Eyrecourt, who falls in love with him.

 The Lorings' spiritual adviser is Father Bentwell, a Jesuit priest.
 When he learns of Romayne's position and situation, he plots to induce Romayne to convert to Catholicism, then manipulate him into willing his estate to the Church.